inkytonik/skink/distrib/README.md

 </graph>

 </graphml>
-and a file path-to-file.graphml that contains the witness path is generated.
+and a file path-to/file.graphml that contains the witness path is generated.

 - if the analysis is inconclusive (parser error, internal error) the following lines will appear on STDOUT